jasgigli/learn-rust/05-variables-mutability/README.md

 If you run this, Rust will give you an error.
 Why?
 Because `x` is *immutable*—you can’t change it after it’s set.

-*Analogy:* Imagine writing with a permanent marker.
+*Tip:* Imagine writing with a permanent marker.
 Once you write something, you can’t erase or change it!

 ---

-## Step 2: Making Variables Mutable
+## Step 2: Making Variables Mutable in Rust

 If you want to change the value, use `mut`: